w3f/polkadot-wiki/docs/learn/learn-polkadot-opengov.md

 - **Decision Period**: the time interval during which a proposal's outcome can be decided.
 - **Confirmation Period**: the minimum amount of time the approval and support criteria must hold before the proposal is approved and moved to the enactment period.
-The start of the confirmation period should be within the decision period.
+The confirmation period should start before the end of decision period.
 - **Minimum Enactment Period**: the minimum amount of waiting time before the proposed changes are applied
 - **Approval Curve**: the curve describing the minimum % of _aye_ votes as a function of time within